cyipt/stars/README.md

 ### Phase 2 suggestions - Bedford

-In Bedford the cycle provision is more heavily developed, as we can see in@ref(fig:combi11).
-However, there appears to be a lack of cycle infrastructure in the immediate vicinity of Bedford Midland station.
+In Bedford the cycle provision is more heavily developed, as we can see in Figure @ref(fig:combi11).
+However, there appears to be a lack of cycle infrastructure in the immediate vicinity of Bedford Midland station (Leeds 2018).

 <div class="figure">